Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes

 At last, a natural extension of this work is to include the polar sector, which is typically cumbersome because it contains more variables, but should in principle have the same structure, as it appears at the level of master equations.
 With this in mind, one should also consider the DT among the axial and polar sectors, sometimes called Chandrasekhar's transformation, for completeness.
 Moreover, our results open a natural path toward canonical quantization schemes for BH perturbations (see e.g. the discussion in Refs. \cite{BGA,MenaMarugan:2024qnj, MenaMarugan:2025anx}).
 We pursue the investigation of the polar sector and the quantization of the combined system formed by the background and its perturbations in Ref.~\cite{new}.

 \acknowledgments

 This work was partially supported by MCIN/AEI/10.13019/501100011033 (Spanish Ministry of Science and Innovation) and FSE+ under the Grant No. PID2023-149018NB-C41.
-A. M.-S. acknowledges support from the PIPF-2023 fellowship from Comunidad Aut\'onoma de Madrid.
-The reference number is PIPF-2023/TEC-30167.
-C.F.S. is supported by contract PID2022-137674NB-I00 from MCIN/AEI/10.13039/501100011033 (Spanish Ministry of Science and Innovation) and 2021-SGR-01529 (AGAUR, Generalitat de Catalunya).
-C.F.S. is also partially supported by the program \textit{Unidad de Excelencia Mar\'{\i}a de Maeztu} CEX2020-001058-M (Spanish Ministry of Science and Innovation).
+A. M.-S. acknowledges support from the PIPF-2023 fellowship from Comunidad Aut\'onoma de Madrid with reference PIPF-2023/TEC-30167.
+C.F.S. is supported by Contract No. PID2022-137674NB-I00 from MCIN/AEI/10.13039/501100011033 (Spanish Ministry of Science and Innovation) and 2021-SGR-01529 (AGAUR, Generalitat de Catalunya).
+C.F.S. is also partially supported by the program \textit{Unidad de Excelencia Mar\'{\i}a de Maeztu} (Spanish Ministry of Science and Innovation; Ref.: CEX2020-001058-M).